sonicsleuth/lightsail-mvc/README.md

   - Call and API for report data: http://www.example.com/api/v1/sales-report
 - A Base Model which serves as an abstract to PDO and can be extended by any custom Model.
 - An Organized Directory Structure where public access is separated from the core application.
-- Support for Multiple Languagesspecified by URL's, like: www.domain.com/en/user/123
+- Support for Multiple Languages specified by URL's, like: www.domain.com/en/user/123

 ```
 root/